 Pros: Easy to use, lids seal to keep remains secure, designed for pouring, looks nice, recyclable.

 Cons: Possibility of breaking, requires two jars, some people may be uncomfortable seeing the remains through the glass.

 Tip: Plan on what to do with the jar afterwards – either recycle as glass, or use as a keepsake jar for letters, photos, and memorabilia.

 These are a great idea to include multiple family members in the scattering process, and at the same time respect some people’s squeamishness about handling human remains.

-Get some biodegradable brown paper bags for about $6 (on Amazon at the time of this posting… you may be able to find these at the local dollar store as well), and each person who would like to scatter the remains can have a portion of the ashes.
+Get some biodegradable brown paper bags.
+Each person who would like to scatter the remains can have a portion of the ashes.
 You can easily pour out the remains to scatter them, then bury the biodegradable bag nearby to avoid any conscience issues regarding the inevitable small amount of dust remaining in the bag.

 For those who would like to participate in the scattering but don’t want to open up the bag, they can dig a small hole in the earth and bury their eco-friendly bag without having to access the remains.

 Paper Bag for Scattering Ashes

 Pros: Easy to obtain, easy to use, affordable, biodegradable/compostable, allows for multiple family members to participate, allows for scattering or burial of remains.